crf8472/libarcstk/examples/albumverify/README.md

 - ``--id=...`` The AccurateRip id of the album in the form AAA-BBBBBBBB-CCCCCCCC-DDDDDDDD
 - ``--arcs1=...`` or ``--arcs2=...`` A comma-separated list of hexadecimal
-  numbers, representing the "actual" local checksums that are to be verified.
+  numbers, representing the actual local checksums that are to be verified.
   You have to declare ARCSv1 values by using ``--arcs1`` and ARCSv2 values by using ``--arcs2``.
 The values may or may not be prefixed by "0x".
 - The ``<name_of_the_response_file>`` is interpreted as a file holding the